Skip to Content

 The Ho’okipa Lookout is 9 miles into the drive on the left-hand side.
 The windy beach and massive waves provide the perfect environment for windsurfers and kite surfers.

-However, due to the giant waves and strong currents, it’s not advisable to swim here.
-Should you be hitting this beach on the return trip to Hana, it’s an ideal place to watch a magical Hawaiian sunset.
+However, due to the giant waves and strong currents, swimming here is not advisable.
+If you hit this beach on the return trip from Hana, it’s an ideal place to watch a magical Hawaiian sunset.

-If you’ll lucky, you may even see some Hawaiian green turtles basking in the sunshine on the sandy beach.
+If you’re lucky, you may even see some Hawaiian green turtles basking in the sunshine on the sandy beach.
+The best time to spot Hawaiian sea turtles is late afternoon when they often lay on the beach.

 Honomanu Bay – Mile 14

-However, if you want to get to the beach, you need to hike down a rough, unpaved road to the bay.
-The way is unmarked, and it’s inadvisable to drive down the peddled path.
+However, you must hike down a rough, unpaved road to the bay to get to the beach.
+The way is unmarked, and driving down the pebbled path is inadvisable.

-It’s also important to note; that rental car companies do not allow drivers to take their vehicles “off-road.”
-If you have never seen a black sand beach, the better stop is at Wa’anapanapa State Park at Mile 32.
+It’s also important to note that rental car companies do not allow drivers to take their vehicles “off-road.”
+If you have never seen black sand beaches, the better stop is at Wa’anapanapa State Park at Mile 32.

 Ke’anae Arboretum – Mile 16

-If you need a break from the road or want to experience a lush rainforest, Ke’anae Arboretum provides the perfect stopping point.
-While there aren’t many parking spots, this roadside attraction is free.
+If you need a break from the road or want to experience a lush rainforest and botanical garden, Ke’anae Arboretum provides the perfect stopping point.
+While there are few parking spots, this roadside attraction is free.

 While the Arboretum has an excellent variety of flora, the ultimate treasure is the captivating rainbow eucalyptus trees everyone comes to see.